Skip to content

 Compute Function

-// Using compute for simpler isolate usage
+// Using compute for simpler background processing

 import 'package:flutter/foundation.dart';

-// This function will run in a separate isolate
+// Function to run in separate isolate

 List<String> _processData(List<String> data) {